forjagames/fg-api/docs/website/docs/services/storage.md

 The `Storage Service` provides you with different tools to store information.

-**IMPORTANT: We are developing this service.
-It will be available very soon.**

 ## Storage Engines
 1. KevinDB (Key Value Identity-Integrated DB)
 2. KevsimDB (Key Value Simple DB)